-With around 50 of our own screens operating every month, and more than 200 Associates, Moviola is one of the largest rural film schemes in Europe.
-Our rural cinema service is made up of three elements:
+With around 50 of our own screens operating every month and more than 250 Associates, Moviola is one of the largest community film exhibitors in Europe.
+Our community cinema service is made up of three elements:

-- A complete cinema service for village halls and other rural venues across Dorset, Hampshire, Wiltshire and parts of Somerset and Devon.
+A complete cinema service for village halls and other community venues across Dorset, Hampshire, Wiltshire and parts of Somerset and Devon.
 For more information click on Venues or any of the county buttons on the main menu.

-- A programming and film booking service for individual rural venues and touring schemes across the UK.
+A programming and film booking service for individual community venues and touring schemes across the UK.
 For more information please visit our Associate Registration page.

 Advice and guidance (consultancy) for anyone who wishes to establish their own rural cinema.
 Please contact us to find out more.

-The Company and Charity share the same formal Objects: “promoting, maintaining, improving and advancing education within the community at large and particularly in the rural areas of the United Kingdom by the promotion and performance of cinematography and films of all genres and including the provision of consultancy services in the performance of film to other individuals and organisations in the United Kingdom”.
+The Company and Charity share the same formal objectives: “promoting, maintaining, improving and advancing education within the community at large and particularly in the rural areas of the United Kingdom by the promotion and performance of cinematography and films of all genres and including the provision of consultancy services in the performance of film to other individuals and organisations in the United Kingdom”.

 Dorset DT9 6LL

 Telephone: (+44) 01935 872607

 Roger carries out a lot of voluntary sector activity and runs the annual Sherborne International Film Festival.
 He was also instrumental in setting up the town’s first Literary Festival and is a Director of Artslink, a community arts organisation.
 Roger spent 10 years in the international travel and tourism industry, working as a Director for VisitBritain, before setting up his own consultancy Destination Experiences in 2007.

 Dr Brian Clay